At 67 miles, Big Piney Creek is not particularly long by

 stretches of relative calmness.
 Fishermen probably prefer the first description, while those

-canoeing adventures will generally opt for the latter.
+who seek canoeing adventures will generally opt for the latter.
 In any event,

 the creek offers good water for both users.